OpenNebula/docs/source/intro_release_notes/upgrades/upgrading_single.rst

         Config:      5.8.0
         ERROR: Configurations metadata are outdated.

 needs to be fixed by reinitialization of the configuration state.
-Any unprocessed upgrades will be lost and current state will be initialized based on your current OpenNebula version and configurations located in system directories.
+Any unprocessed upgrades will be lost and the current state will be initialized based on your current OpenNebula version and configurations located in system directories.

     .. prompt:: bash # auto